 Established as a non-profit 501(c) (3) in 2005, Swan Lakers is a group of friends and neighbors who value the unique character and quality of our community, much of which is based on the pristine nature of the Swan Basin watershed.
 Our efforts to preserve and protect this valuable resource include Water Quality Studies, Aquatic Invasive Species Inspections, the Adopt-a-Highway MDOT program, and Swan River Cleanups.
 Our organization serves members and the greater community by providing the data, discussion and educational material necessary to make informed decisions regarding issues that affect the watershed’s present and future well being.
 Through collaborative efforts with other community organizations and government entities, we work to build a consensus that allows all those who appreciate our special home, residents and visitors alike, the opportunity to maintain the quality of life we all enjoy.
 Participation from all who share the Swan Lakers vision is encouraged.
 Photos for Banner by Kay Bjork.

 Invasive Mussel Larvae Found in Montana Reservoir – Glacier National Park and the Blackfeet Reservation Ban All Watercraft in Area Lakes.
 Very Sad News!
-Click on Links Below for More Information…
+Click on Link Below for More Information…

 It was a rainy start for the Fall Highway Cleanup, but many thanks to the 18 people that showed up and participated!
 Everyone was ready to go, so no group photo this year, sorry.
 We appreciate your enthusiasm, as it’s always lots of fun and worth the effort.
 Also, thanks to the Rocky Mountain Roadhouse for a fantastic lunch.